songololo/aiovectortiler/docs/install.md

 ## Installation from PyPI

-Installation from `pip` can fail if `shapely` and `psycopg2` aren't already installed.
-It is therefore recommended to install these first.
+As with installing from source, installation from `pip` can fail if `shapely` and `psycopg2` aren't already installed.
+Follow the above instructions for installing these in your environment.

-Then run:
+Then proceed to run:
 ```
 pip install aiovectortiler
 ```